emvu826/InDentory/README.md

 # InDentory
-InDentory is a program for dentists to organize their dental inventory and oversee expenses.
+InDentory is a program for dentists to organize their inventory expenses.

 Task 1: create the front page
   1) Inventory button